It’s such an exciting moment when you first find out you’re pregnant.

-While fixing up the baby’s room using some of your toddler’s old stuff, make sure they’re okay with it.
+While fixing up the baby’s room using some of your toddler’s old stuff, ensure they’re okay with it.

 Prepare Them for The Childbirth

-If you decide to have your preschooler present during the labor and the actual birth, make sure you prepare them by watching birth videos together.
+If you decide to have your preschooler present during the labor and the actual birth, prepare them by watching birth videos together.
 Explain that you’ll be in pain, but there’s nothing to be worried about.

 If you leave them home, ask a relative or friend to stay with them.
 Make them feel special by allowing them to be the first visitor to see their little sibling and give them a ‘big sibling gift’ from the baby.